 Welcome to the Spark Innovation Programme

-The main themes for Spark in 2017-2018 are:
+The main themes for Spark in 2019-2020 are:

 We look forward to meeting you at our workshops, debates, site visits, and other events around the country.

-National Fellow for Innovation and Change
+National Fellows for Innovation and Change